nataliecardot/100-days-of-code/r2-log.md

 ### R2D29

 **Today's Progress:** Finished an introductory lesson on React and got a refresher on the .map() and .filter() methods, which are heavily used in React.

+### R2D30

+**Today's Progress:**

+**Notes:**
+* To describe UI, React uses elements rather than templates.
+* React's .createElement() method takes in a description of an element and returns a plain JavaScript object. `React.createElement( /* type */, /* props */, /* content */ );` Created elements describe DOM nodes, not HTML.
+When HTML is parsed by browser into DOM, the HTML “element” is called object or node, and HTML attributes become properties of the object/node.
+When passing properties into createElement(), use DOM property name, e.g., className instead of class.
+* In React the process of deciding what to render in completely decoupled from actually rendering it; the decoupling makes it possible to render things on the server, VR environments
+* ReactDOM is the glue between React and the DOM.
+Its single use is the ReactDOM.render() method to render our element onto a particular area of a page.
+You can render an element into a DOM node called root.
+Apps built with React typically have a single root DOM node.
+For example, an HTML file may contain a <div> with the following: `<div id='root'></div>` By passing this DOM node into getElementById(), React will end up controlling the entirety of its contents.
+* VirtualDOM: When using React's createElement() method, real elements aren't being created; rather, they're objects that describe real DOM nodes.
+To create something in the DOM with createElement(), must render it using  ReactDOM.render().